Electron-beam lithography: Electron energy deposition in matter

 This reaction, also known as "electron attachment" or "dissociative electron attachment" is most likely to occur after the electron has essentially slowed to a halt, since it is easiest to capture at that point.
-The cross-section for electron attachment is inversely proportional to electron energy at high energies, but approaches a maximum limiting value at zero energy.
+The cross section for electron attachment is inversely proportional to electron energy at high energies, but approaches a maximum limiting value at zero energy.
 On the other hand, it is already known that the mean free path at the lowest energies (few to several eV or less, where dissociative attachment is significant) is well over 10 nm, thus limiting the ability to consistently achieve resolution at this scale.

 Resolution capability

-With today's electron optics, electron beam widths can routinely go down to a few nanometers.
+With today's electron optics, electron-beam widths can routinely go down to a few nanometers.
 This is limited mainly by aberrations and space charge.
 However, the feature resolution limit is determined not by the beam size but by forward scattering (or effective beam broadening) in the resist, while the pitch resolution limit is determined by secondary electron travel in the resist.
-This point was driven home by a 2007 demonstration of double patterning using electron beam lithography in the fabrication of 15 nm half-pitch zone plates.
+This point was driven home by a 2007 demonstration of double patterning using electron-beam lithography in the fabrication of 15 nm half-pitch zone plates.
 Although a 15 nm feature was resolved, a 30 nm pitch was still difficult to do due to secondary electrons scattering from the adjacent feature.
 The use of double patterning allowed the spacing between features to be wide enough for the secondary electron scattering to be significantly reduced.

 The forward scattering can be decreased by using higher energy electrons or thinner resist, but the generation of secondary electrons is inevitable.
 It is now recognized that for insulating materials like PMMA, low energy electrons can travel quite a far distance (several nm is possible).
 This is due to the fact that below the ionization potential the only energy loss mechanism is mainly through phonons and polarons.
 Although the latter is basically an ionic lattice effect, polaron hopping can extend as far as 20 nm.
 The travel distance of secondary electrons is not a fundamentally derived physical value, but a statistical parameter often determined from many experiments or Monte Carlo simulations down to < 1 eV.
-This is necessary since the energy distribution of secondary electrons peaks well below 10 eV.
+This is necessary since the energy distribution of secondary electrons peaks is well below 10 eV.
 Hence, the resolution limit is not usually cited as a well-fixed number as with an optical diffraction-limited system.
 Repeatability and control at the practical resolution limit often require considerations not related to image formation, e.g., resist development and intermolecular forces.